 The Opera Awards Foundation was founded in 2012 by Harry Hyman who recognised that there were many artistically talented individuals whose potential was not being nurtured.
 Since 2012 we have provided support of around £50,000 per annum to individual artists and companies.

-As we approach our 10th anniversary in 2022, we are re-launching the foundation’s work.
+As we approach our 11th anniversary in 2023, we have relaunched the foundation’s work.
 Our aim is to invest in excellence and access.
 We will continue to help aspiring operatic artists and introduce a new programme called Sing! which will inspire our youngest audiences by inviting opera artists into schools.

 For the Opera Artist Support Scheme, there are no restrictions on age or nationality, nor is support limited to singers: applications are encouraged from any artist working toward a career in opera, who needs financial support to achieve their career goals.